-In June 2011, the FASB issued ASU 2011-05, Presentation of Comprehensive Income.
+In June 2011, the Financial Accounting Standards Board ("FASB") issued ASU 2011-05, Presentation of Comprehensive Income.
 Under the amendments to Topic 220, Comprehensive Income, an entity has the option to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 In both choices, an entity is required to present each component of net income along with total net income, each component of other comprehensive income along with a total for other comprehensive income, and a total amount for comprehensive income.
 This eliminates the option to present the components of other comprehensive income as part of the statement of changes in stockholders' equity.
 The amendments do not change the items that must be reported in other comprehensive income or when an item of other comprehensive income must be reclassified to net income.
-The guidance in ASU 2011-05 is effective for public companies for fiscal years, and interim periods within those years beginning after December 15, 2011.
-We do not expect that ASU 2011-05 will have a material impact on our consolidated financial statements.
+The guidance in ASU 2011-05 is effective for public companies for fiscal years, and interim periods within those years, beginning after December 15, 2011.
+We adopted this guidance in the first quarter of fiscal 2013 and presented other comprehensive income in the Condensed Consolidated Statements of Operations and Comprehensive Income.